 A recent study of over 3000 American baby boomers found 70% of them feel their retirement savings aren’t enough.

 That’s a shocking and scary statistic to have 70% of a generation to feel inadequately prepared for retirement.
-A generation that’s supposedly the wealthiest compared to all the rest of us.
+A generation that’s supposedly the wealthiest compared to the rest of us.

 The fact of the matter is, most of us have been taught to simply save money away for retirement and that should be enough to see you through your golden years if you work long enough and save enough.